hdShang/arxiv-daily/docs/cs-CL/2025-06-23/papers/250618621v1-the-anatomy-of-speech-persuasion-linguistic-shifts-in-llm-modified-s.md

 ---
 layout: default
-title: The Anatomy of Speech Persuasion: Linguistic Shifts in LLM-Modified Speeches
+title: "The Anatomy of Speech Persuasion: Linguistic Shifts in LLM-Modified Speeches"
 ---

 # The Anatomy of Speech Persuasion: Linguistic Shifts in LLM-Modified Speeches